ably77/RH-demos/strimzi-0.12.1/README.md

 For our demo we will be using a single kafka broker that uses ephemeral storage and exposes Prometheus metrics:
 ```
-oc apply -f kafka-cluster.yaml
+oc apply -f kafka-cluster.yaml -n myproject
 ```

-We can now watch the deployment on the myproject namesapce, and see all required pods being created:
+We can now watch the deployment on the myproject namespace, and see all required pods being created:
 ```
 oc get pods -n myproject -w
 ```